Bucknell-ECE/PortalBox-ManagementPortal/README.md

 ## Configuration
 Configuration is primarily handled with two files.
 The first, `config/config.ini` specifies the database connection parameters used by the webservice a.k.a REST API and the Google OAuth Client ID used for OAUTH2 authentication.
 The second `public/styles/palette.css` is used to set the site's color palette.
 Example configuration files are provided in the respective directories.
 To use the Bucknell color palette simply copy `public/styles/example-palette.css` to `public/styles/palette.css`.
 While copying `config/example-config.ini` to `config/config.ini` is the fastest way to get started, you will need to then edit `config.ini` providing your database connection parameters and API key.

-*Note*: currently only Google is supported as as OAUTH provider and you will need to provide a public redirect url (no local only addresses like web.makerspace.local) for your web site when you generate an OAUTH Client ID.
+*Note*: currently only Google is supported as as OAUTH provider and you will need to provide a public redirect url (Google does not allow local only addresses like web.makerspace.local) for your web site when you generate an OAUTH Client ID.
 See also: https://developers.google.com/identity/protocols/OpenIDConnect

 *Note*: Some webservers strip the Authorization header from requests before sending them to PHP.
 As we process the Authorization header in PHP (see api/login.php) you may need to allow the header through.
 If using WSGI with apache, you may be able to simply add this: